Neo-Mandaic

 Repertoire extension

 Neo-Mandaic is heavily influenced by Arabic and Persian languages, and they can bring additional sounds into the text via loan words or dialectal variations.
 Mostly, the non-native sounds are written using ordinary Mandaic letters, but diacritics can be used to point out particular pronunciations (see Cdisambuators).
+The list below shows the main non-native sounds and the letters used to write them.

-Consonant disambiguators
+Consonant disambiguator

 ࡔ࡙␣ࡐ࡙␣ࡕ࡙␣ࡃ࡙␣ࡈ࡙␣ࡑ࡙␣ࡂ࡙␣ࡊ࡙␣ࡄ࡙